sieu-n/awesome-modular-pytorch-lightning/README.md

   - Backbone models implemented in `timm` can be used.
   - Although we highly recommend using `timm`, as they provide a large variaty of computer vision models and their models are throughly evaluated, custom implementations of some architectures are listed in `catalog/models/__init__.py`.
 - Dataset
   - Dataset: currently only `torchvision` datasets are supported by `Experiment`, however `torchvision.datasets.ImageFolder` can be used to load from custom dataset.
-In addition, you may just use a custom dataset.
+In addition, you may just use a custom dataset and combine it with the transforms, model and training feature of the repo.
   - Transformations(data augmentation): Transforms must be listed in one in [`data/transforms/vision/__init__.py`]
 - Other features
   - Optimizers